Semantic segmentation

 ../_images/lucchi_test_0_gt.png

-If there are 3 or more classes, the output will be a multi-channel image, with the same number of channels as classes, and the same pixel in each channel will be the probability (in [0-1] range) of being of the class that represents that channel number.
-For instance, with 3 classes, e.g. background, mitochondria and contours, the fist channel will represent background, the second mitochondria and the last contour class.
+• Multi-channel image, when DATA.TEST.ARGMAX_TO_OUTPUT is False, with the same number of channels as classes, and the same pixel in each channel will be the probability (in [0-1] range) of being of the class that represents that channel number.
+For instance, with 3 classes, e.g. background, mitochondria and contours, the fist channel will represent background, the second mitochondria and the last the contours.

 Data preparation